 Please refer to Magento Contributor Agreement for detailed information about the License Agreement.
 All contributors are required to submit a click-through form to agree to the terms.

 We use this repository (the Magento 2 GitHub repository) to capture code and documentation issues.
 We recommend that you post all questions to a question-and-answer site, such as Stack Exchange and the Magento Forums, where Magento community members can quickly provide recommendations and advice.

 - Contributions must adhere to Magento coding standards.

 - Refer to the Magento development team’s Definition of Done.
-We use these guidelines internally to ensure that we deliver well-tested, well-documented, solid code, and we encourage you to as well!
+We use these guidelines internally to ensure that we deliver well-tested, well-documented, and solid code.
+We encourage you to use this as well!

 - Pull requests (PRs) must be accompanied by a meaningful description of their purpose.
 Comprehensive descriptions increase the chances that a pull request is merged quickly and without additional clarification requests.

 - Commits must be accompanied by meaningful commit messages.